ManitoulinTransport/PerlToJs/README.md

 ## todo

-- translate data-types & functions!
-- give perl modules a way of knowing if its running in perl, node, or the browser ("isomorphic" ability)!
+- add notes in readme about getting set up
 - use Carp
+- support for passing subs/functions
+- support for passing complex data structures

 - use CPAN standards for distribution packages
-- use node and or a headless browser for automated tests
 - use @INC for includes (rather than a separate @includes array) and implement @excludes and [additional] @includes
 - cache the Perlito runtime & transpiled modules, for persistent consumers (i.e. web apps, as opposed to the one-off command-line interface)

+- add PerlObject class
+- give perl modules a way of knowing if its running in perl, node, or the browser ("isomorphic" ability)!
+- use node and or a headless browser for automated tests, use Travis CI
 - add support for expanding `use` statements (either here or in Perlito)
 - move Perlito runtime from each bundle to the singular PerlToJs runtime
 - support commonj-esque (i.e. node & browserify) javascript module format